RawanTata/Spatial-Computing/Recipe-ARCookingBook.md

 6. In **XR Plug-in Management**, open the **iOS** tab and **enable ARKit**.

 ---

-✅ **Now, AR Foundation is installed and configured for both Android and iOS!** 🚀

 ### **5. Enabling XR Plugin Management**
 - Go to **XR Plugin Management** in Player Settings.
 - **Enable ARCore (Android) or ARKit (iOS)**.